 Set these values only if the alert forwarding functions are not working properly.
-The strings marked with an asterisk () require a carriage return (^M) to be manually entered at the end of the field value.
+Each string marked with an asterisk () must have a carriage return (^M) manually entered at the end of the field value.

 The following table describes the initialization strings for this modem.